Alifa Rifaat: Literary work

-Distant View of a Minaret
+"Distant View of a Minaret"

-Distant View of a Minaret opens with a husband and wife performing the act of intercourse.
-The story is told from the wife's point of view and it is quickly revealed that during this interaction she is both uninterested and feels estranged from her husband.
-She recalls how in the past she attempted to express her desire for sexual satisfaction to her husband which was met in return with denial and anger.
+"Distant View of a Minaret" opens with a husband and wife having intercourse.
+The story is told from the wife's point of view, and it is quickly revealed that she is both uninterested and feels estranged from her husband.
+She recalls how in the past she attempted to express her desire for sexual satisfaction to her husband, which was met with denial and anger.
 At some point during the act she becomes aware of the call to prayer.
-Afterwards she performs necessary ablutions and her prayers, a ritual with which she feels more in touch with than with her own relationship with her husband.
-She then peers out the window to look at a minaret in Cairo, recounting how there used to be a view of multiple minarets before new buildings blocked them out.
-The husband then suffers from a heart attack while still in bed and dies.
-In the end the protagonist is dully surprised at how calm she has remained during and after her husband's death.
+Afterwards, she performs necessary ablutions and her prayers, a ritual with which she feels more in touch than her own relationship with her husband.
+She looks out the window at a minaret, recalling that there used to be a view of multiple minarets before new buildings blocked them out.
+The husband suffers a heart attack while still in bed, and dies.
+In the end, the protagonist is dully surprised at how calm she has remained during and after her husband's death.

 This story conveys the passive female sexual role as pushed by selfish male domination of the sexual relationship in marriage.
-The lone minaret likely represents the solitude that the female protagonist experiences having resigned to this role.
+The lone minaret likely represents the solitude that the female protagonist experiences, having resigned herself to this role.

-Bahiyya’s Eyes
+"Bahiyya's Eyes"

-Bahiyya’s Eyes is told from the perspective of the aged Bahiyya speaking to her daughter after visiting a doctor about her loss of sight.
-She tells her daughter that although the doctor's diagnosis attributes her loss of sight to natural causes and tells her she can be treated with medication she knows that it is instead due to all of the tears she has cried because of her life as a woman.
+"Bahiyya's Eyes" is told from the perspective of the aged Bahiyya, speaking to her daughter after visiting a doctor about her loss of sight.
+Although the doctor's diagnosis attributes her loss of sight to natural causes and tells her she can be treated with medication, she knows that her blindness is instead due to all of the tears she has cried because of her life as a woman.
 Bahiyya then recounts her childhood, her clitoridectomy by the women of her village, her widowhood and the hardships of raising children as a single mother.

-This story tackles the issue of suppression of female sexuality through recounting the events of Bahiyya's childhood.
-She continues on to lament the position of women in society and the upholding of this low status by members of both genders.
-Bahiyya is also a name for Egypt.
+This story tackles the issue of suppression of female sexuality through describing the events of Bahiyya's childhood.
+She laments the position of women in society and the upholding of their low status by members of both genders.

+"Bahiyya" is also a name for Egypt.

-My World of the Unknown
+"My World of the Unknown"

-My World of the Unknown centers on a woman who enters into a sexual awakening with the aid of a jinni in the form of a snake.
-When the woman and her husband move into a house the wife discovers a female jinni in the form of a snake who teaches her the height of sexual pleasure.
-The woman remains with the snake despite her confusion until her husband kills a snake in the yard, violating the code of the jinni, at which point the female jinni leaves.
+"My World of the Unknown" centers on a woman who enters a sexual awakening with the aid of a jinni.
+When the woman and her husband move into a house, she discovers a female jinni in the form of a snake who teaches her the height of sexual pleasure.
+The woman remains with the snake, despite her confusion, until her husband kills another snake in the yard, violating the code of the jinni, at which point the female jinni leaves.

 This story deals with the issue of feminine pleasure.
-Although the wife does have an affair with the jinni, since the creature is female it is not considered adultery.
+Although the wife does have an affair with the jinni, since the creature is female, it is not considered adultery.